BeardedGinger/EDD-Customer-Dashboard/README.md

 ## Usage
 Create a page to host the `[edd_customer_dashboard]` shortcode.
 Typically use "Customer Dashboard"

-This will add a new navigation menu containing "Profile", "Downloads" and "Purchase History".
+This will add a new navigation menu within the page content containing "Profile", "Downloads" and "Purchase History" nav items.
 These items are tied to views populated with the default Easy Digital Downloads shortcodes.

 ## Integrations
 Requires Easy Digital Downloads.